 Kirstin Jackson is the author of “It’s Not You, It’s Brie: Unwrapping Amiercan’s Unique Culture of Cheese.”
 Kirstin Jackson is both a cheesemaking teacher and a wine and cheese educator.
 She loves showing people how to make creamery burrata pillows as much as she adores pairing her new favorite local wheels with wine.
 She blames her parents who took her on trips to the California dairy country at a very young age for feeding her obsession.

-Michael Kalish began his food career in commercial beekeeping and wine crush work.
-He was the first American to receive formal training in dairy and meat processing in the Piedmont, Italy, at istituto lattiero caseario e delle tecnologie agroalimentari.
+Michael Kalish began his food career in commercial beekeeping in Santa Barbara County and got his first taste of wine and cheese while working for a cheese shop and joining a wine crush in Healdsburg, California.
+He was the first American to receive formal training in dairy and meat processing in the Piedmont, Italy, at l'istituto lattiero caseario e delle tecnologie agroalimentari.
 He has since worked for, and trained under, some of Europe's finest artisan cheesemakers and affineurs (professional cheese agers), including Mons, Fromager et Affineur (FR) and Luigi Guffanti (IT).
-In the USA, Michael managed operations for Artisanal Premium Cheese in NYC and now teaches affinage workshops and provides consulting across the United State, Canada and Australia.
-Michael and his twin brother, Charlie, have made several appearances on Food Network, including “Chopped” (Finalists), “Great Food Truck Race” (Champions) and their own show, “Big Cheese”.
+In the USA, Michael managed operations for Artisanal Premium Cheese in NYC and has taught affinage and cheesemaking workshops United State and Australia.

 Peggy Smith, Co-Founder of Cowgirl Creamery, knows her way around a kitchen.
 Born in Texas and raised in Northern Virginia, she started her culinary career serving hearty suppers to food and folk music lovers at Gallagher’s in Washington, DC.
 Her move to San Francisco in 1976 coincided with the food revolution begun by Alice Waters.
 Peggy worked at Chez Panisse in Berkeley for 17 years before Sue Conley asked her to consider starting a cheese company in Point Reyes; she jumped at the chance.